-Cedar smudge sticks are one of my favorites if I’m looking for a really relaxing and mindful smudge experience.
+Cedar smudge sticks are one of my favorites if I’m looking for a really relaxing smudge experience.
 Cedar is a natural relaxant and is fabulous for relieving stress and physical and mental anxiety.

 There are at least 9 positive benefits of using cedar smudge sticks, including:

 - Air purification